andrew/ultimate-awesome/README.md

 - [awesome-deep-learning-for-noobs](https://github.com/JasonShin/awesome-deep-learning-for-noobs) - Curated list of awesome deep learning resources for complete noobs like you and myself lol!.
 - [awesome-wikidata](https://github.com/johnsamuelwrites/awesome-wikidata) - Curated list of Wikidata Projects.
 - [awesome-vue-js](https://github.com/joshsaintjacque/awesome-vue-js) - A collection of awesome resources for Vue.js development.
+- [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-plymouth](https://github.com/jubalh/awesome-plymouth) - List about graphical boot on Linux with Plymouth.
 - [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
 - [awesome-game-console-development](https://github.com/lebrancconvas/awesome-game-console-development) - Curated List of Game Console / Gaming Computer Development, Game Console / Gaming Computer Emulator, Hardware and Electronic Engineering Recap, and ROM Development and Hacking stuff. .